isomerpages/sciencecentre-emag/_stories/Mind & Body/The Wonders of Optical Illusions.md

 <p>Stare at a moving escalator for too long and you’ll likely experience
 the<strong> motion aftereffect</strong>.
 This moving illusion can be seen after staring at a moving visual for some time, and shifting your attention to a stationary visual.
-The illusion actually moves in the <em>opposite direction </em>from the moving visual.</p>
+The stationary visual seems to be moving in the <em>opposite direction </em>from the moving visual.</p>
 <p>Although it might not seem like it, this effect is brought about by our
 brain’s capacity for <em>motion adaptation</em>.</p>